ryan-neil/gosurf/src/config/README.md

 #### Frontend:

+- [ ] Add: "bathymetry" (sea floor) and "exposure" (how exposed the break is) to all spots in database
+- [ ] Fix: Swell data needs to show "current" primary swell conditions and "current" secondary swell conditions, not the averages
+- [ ] Research: "services" folder in React (all API logic)
 - [ ] Research: look into wget replacement
 - [ ] Research: linear wave theory
 - [ ] Update: project flow map to represent new architecture